Blood type: History

 This classification became widely accepted and after the early 1950s it was universally followed.

 Hirszfeld and Dungern discovered the inheritance of blood types as Mendelian genetics in 1910 and the existence of sub-types of A in 1911.
 In 1927, Landsteiner, with Philip Levine, discovered the MN blood group system, and the P system.
 Development of the Coombs test in 1945, the advent of transfusion medicine, and the understanding of ABO hemolytic disease of the newborn led to discovery of more blood groups.
-As of June 2025, the International Society of Blood Transfusion (ISBT) recognizes 48 blood groups.
+As of September 2026, the International Society of Blood Transfusion (ISBT) recognizes 49 blood groups.

 Society and culture

+As folk personality typology

 A popular pseudoscientific belief in Eastern Asian countries (especially in Japan and South Korea) is that a person's ABO blood type is predictive of their personality, character, and compatibility with others.
 Researchers have established no scientific basis exists for blood type personality categorization, and studies have found no "significant relationship between personality and blood type, rendering the theory 'obsolete' and concluding that no basis exists to assume that personality is anything more than randomly associated with blood type."